Hanging Star DIY | Farmhouse Style Stars

 Cut off the excess twine if you like.
 I did but that doesn’t mean you have to!
 It’s your star!!

-You will do the same at each star point.
+You will do the same at each of the star points.
 Lay the slats out just like you would if you were drawing a star shape.
+Creating the points of the stars is so easy with the wood pieces.

 After all the slats are tied, you will notice that the slats can move around quite a bit.
 Let’s prevent that!